bunubbv/GateKeeper/README.md

 ## GateKeeper
-New players must answer the common question set by the server.
+New players must answer the common question set by the server to play.